 The Lucy Burns Museum at the Workhouse Arts CenterImage courtesy Mina Habibi/Workhouse Arts Center

-This August marks the 103rd anniversary of the passage of the 19th Amendment, which secured women's constitutional right to vote.
+This August marks the 105th anniversary of the passage of the 19th Amendment, which secured women's constitutional right to vote.
 August 26 may be commemorated as Women's Equality Day, but this entire month brings a variety of ways to remember and celebrate the suffragists who fought for change.

-Visit the Lucy Burns Museum:
+Visit the Lorton Prison Museum & Lucy Burns Gallery:

-Visit the New Turning Point Suffragist Memorial:
+Visit the Turning Point Suffragist Memorial:

 It took 72 years to pass and ratify the 19th Amendment and more than 100 years to fully honor the millions who fought for women to have a voice in their government.
-The Turning Point Suffragist Memorial is a new national landmark that pays tribute to ALL women who fought during America's women's suffrage movement.
+The Turning Point Suffragist Memorial is a national landmark that pays tribute to ALL women who fought during America's women's suffrage movement.
 Snap a photo in front of the original White House gates that the women protested in front of in 1917, learn their stories at 19 educational stations, stroll through the reflection garden, and spend some time at this integral site for women's history in #FXVA.

 Get Inspired with Little-Known Local Stories: